Archimetrix/vivimusicanvas/README.md

 ```

 ### 3. Commit and Push
 Once you have uploaded your video and updated `canvas.json`, simply commit your changes and push them to GitHub.

+> [!IMPORTANT]
+> When opening a **Pull Request**, please include the **original song/album link** (YouTube Music, Spotify, or similar) in the description.
+This helps us verify the metadata and ensure the canvas matches the correct track.

 ```bash
 git add .